 The mantel is always the first place I start when I’m decorating.
 It’s the focal point of the room, so whatever I end up with there sets the tone for the rest of my decor.
 I hardly ever have a plan when I’m decorating.
 I just lay out all of my options and fiddle around until I find a direction that I like.
-I bought a Trick Or Treat sign on clearance after Halloween last year that I knew I wanted to use, so I started with that.
+I bought a Trick Or Treat sign on clearance after Halloween last year that I knew I wanted to use, so I started with that when putting together my Halloween home decor.
 The sign is a great reminder every day to help Mara learn to say “trick or treat.”
 Or at least something that sounds like that haha.

 I needed some height to go with the Trick or Treat sign, so I found an old candle holder and put a pumpkin on top.
 It adds color and height to the vignette.
 On the other side I decided to add a Harry Potter book for height.
 I love decorating with books for Halloween, just add a little faux cobweb and it looks kinda spooky.
 I found the little ceramic black pumpkin at Target last year (also on clearance) it’s supposed to light up but the light was broken.
 And because decorating looks better in three’s I added one of our Harry Potter wands to the mix.
 We bought wands on our honeymoon when we went to the Wizarding World of Harry Potter, this one is Sirius Black’s wand.

-I’m obsessed with all of the bats that I stuck to the fireplace.
+I’m obsessed with all of the bats that I stuck to the fireplace for my Halloween home decor.
 Our fireplace is so huge and it sometimes feels off to have the mantel decorated and then a bunch of blank brick.
 This makes everything feel way more cohesive.
 The only annoying thing is how hard it is to get things to stick to the brick!
 The bats keep falling down, even after I duct-taped them!

 Another frustrating part of the fireplace is the random hole under the mantel.
 I’m assuming that it was meant to be a spot to store wood, but we use wood often enough to keep it there.
 This year I put our pumpkins inside.
 We will be carving the pumpkins when it gets closer to Halloween, but this is a great spot for them for now.
 I usually keep them outside, but it is still in the 80’s in Richmond and I don’t want them to go bad before Halloween.
 By the way, we got these pumpkins at Target for only $5 a piece, so if you’re in the market for some pumpkins I’d definitely check it out!